Everest by the Numbers: 2025 Edition

 • Almost all climbers use bottled oxygen because it is so high.
 It helps keep the climbers warm.

-• Nepal requires you to be 16 or older to climb from their side and between 18 and 60 on the Chinese side.
+• You must be 16 or older to climb from Nepal and between 18 and 60 on the Chinese side.

 Sherpas